Simple Living With Nature

 US Customary – Metric

-• Dried nettle leaves and stems as needed (see note)
+• dried nettle leaves and stems as needed (see note)

-• Boiling water as needed (see note)
+• boiling water as needed (see note)

-• Ice as needed
+• ice as needed

-• 1 tbsp honey per serving
+• 1 tablespoon honey per serving

 • ⅛ preserved lemon or a ½-inch chunk per serving